vincentnam/docker_datalake/README.md

 - [ ] Job creation automatization for Airflow
     - Create automatically the job for new data format and the output format
         - Allow us to integrate every kind of data without human action
+- [ ] Ensure that input into Swift and MongoDB is an atomic operation (and if one fail, the other fail)
+    - How ? : Create triggers in MongoDB and Swift to check input request response ?